 However, most of the Code deals with pre-sales issues and marketing rather than defects in the property.

 In terms of advice, we really suggest two things:

 - Put a clause in your purchase contract that requires your builder to do what is necessary to guarantee the local water company and highway authority adopt the roads and drains on your new build property estate.
 This ensures that you don’t fall victim to flooding damage or potholes.
 Don’t settle for title insurance because it prevents you from making a claim against road or water damage!

 - Avoid agreeing to a conditional exchange with your builder.
 A conditional exchange tends to be up to interpretation and can lead to more disagreements than it’s worth.

 Enjoy personal new build conveyancing at PDR Property Lawyers starting from just £399 plus VAT and disbursements.
-Contact us to discuss your new build property goals and enjoy regular updates by phone and/or in writing today!
+Get an instant quote and discuss your new build property goals and enjoy regular updates by phone and/or in writing today!